MicrosoftDocs/VBA-Docs/api/Excel.modelcolumnname.columnname.md

 # ModelColumnName.ColumnName Property (Excel)

- **String** representing the name of a column of the table identified by the[ModelColumnName.TableName Property (Excel)](Excel.modelcolumnname.tablename.md) property.
+ **String** representing the name of a column of the table identified by the [ModelColumnName.TableName Property (Excel)](Excel.modelcolumnname.tablename.md) property.
 Read-only.

 ## Syntax

  _expression_. `ColumnName`

- _expression_ A variable that represents a[ModelColumnName](Excel.modelcolumnname.md) object.
+ _expression_ A variable that represents a [ModelColumnName](Excel.modelcolumnname.md) object.

 ## Property value